'Fifty Shades' goes global, but film too hot for some countries

 The movie tells the story of a sexual relationship between a wealthy businessman and a college student and includes scenes that depict whipping and bondage.

-Three countries that often object to sexual content - Malaysia, Indonesia and Kenya - have banned "Fifty Shades" from theatres.
+Three countries that often object to sexual content - Malaysia, Indonesia and Kenya - have banned "Fifty Shades" from theaters.

 In Malaysia, the head of the film censorship board called it "more pornography than a movie," according to Hollywood trade publication Variety.
 The distributor in Indonesia said the film did not meet the country's censorship standards.